Stroll the walkways around the Iguaçu Falls for views and close-ups of the falls.

 Today you return to Manaus with your guide accompanying you and catch a four-hour flight south to Rio de Janeiro.
 On arriving in Rio you're met by your chauffeur-guide and driven to your hotel.
 Spend the rest of the day relaxing after the long journey, ready to start exploring tomorrow.

 Day 11 Rio de Janeiro

 Enjoy a full day exploring the city with your private chauffeur-guide.
 Stroll on the city's most famous beaches, Copacabana and Ipanema, before visiting the iconic Christ the Redeemer statue and taking the cable-car to the top of Sugar Loaf mountain.
 The tour lasts around six hours and you're dropped back at your hotel at the end.

 Day 12 Rio de Janeiro

 Today you're free to explore the city under your own steam.
 We recommend getting out and seeing some of Rio's lesser-known corners, such as the tranquil Botanical Gardens or the historic and bohemian district of Santa Teresa.
 If you wish to roam a little further afield, visit the striking Modern Art Museum in Niteroi which resembles a flying saucer.

 Contact a specialist

 The specialist who designs your trip to Brazil will have explored the country many times and, in some cases, lived there.
 Their first-hand knowledge gives us the belief that no other travel company can match our expertise in helping you plan your trip.
 Your dedicated specialist will take the time to understand your preferences and build them into an itinerary to match, working to your budget.
-He or she will keep perfecting it until you’re completely happy and ready to book.Watch our tailor-made process ›
+He or she will keep perfecting it until you’re completely happy and ready to book.Find out what sets us apart ›

 When to go